A model for structured information representation in neural networks: Details of experiments

 We created ten instances of such content spaces (i.e. random parameters such as synaptic delays and recurrent connections were re-drawn) which were separately trained for the experiments detailed below.

-\paragraph{Creation of assembly projections (CREATE operation):}
+\paragraph{Creation of assembly projections (CREATE operation)}

 Depending on the experiment, one or two variable spaces were added ($\V$ and $\U$ for variables $v$ and $u$, each consisting of $2000$ excitatory and $500$ inhibitory neurons).
-Stable assemblies were induced in each variable space separately by presenting each input pattern to the content space for $1000$ ms while one of the variable spaces was disinhibited.
+Fig.~\ref{fig:illustration}A shows the potential connections within the variable space $\V$ as well as potential feedforward and feedback connections (all existing connections denoted by thin gray lines).
+Stable assemblies were induced in each variable space separately by presenting each input pattern to the content space for $1000$ ms (leading to the activation of the encoding assembly there, Fig.~\ref{fig:illustration}B) while one of the variable spaces was disinhibited (Fig.~\ref{fig:illustration}C).
 This was performed for every reported execution of an operation to obtain results which are independent of the specific network wiring.

-Fig.~\ref{fig:fig1}D shows the assemblies in the variable space $\V$ during the CREATE phase (measured in the same way as for the content space, see above) which corresponds to the assembly in the content space shown in Fig~\ref{fig:fig1}B. Fig.~\ref{fig:fig1}E shows the recurrent weights within this assembly (as in Fig.~\ref{fig:fig1}C).
-Fig~\ref{fig:fig1}F shows all connections between the assemblies in $\C$ and in $\V$ with a weight $>0.5$: feedforward connections are drawn solid (maximum weight: $1.33$), feedback connections dashed (maximum weight: $0.87$).
+Fig.~\ref{fig:illustration}C shows emerging assemblies (measured as in the content space) in the variable space $\V$ during the CREATE phase for two different contents (all large recurrent, feedforward, and feedback connections involving the assembly in $\V$, i.e. the active neurons, drawn in color; dashed lines denote feedback connections, i.e. from $\V$ to $\C$).